 There are tons of ways you can use this kit and kids often think of the most creative things to do with them – but here are a few more ideas for you:

-- Print out, decorate and use as place cards, name tags or an autumn wall decoration at school.
+- Print out, decorate, and use as place cards, name-tags or autumn wall decorations at school.

 - Print and frame in one big frame or 9 individual ones!
-This is super cute decor for the little naturalist in your life. 😉
+This is an adorably easy bedroom or playroom decor idea for the little naturalist in your life. 😉

-- Experiment with different painting and printmaking techniques, once you’re done, you can make a tree out of washi tape and decorate it with your artistic leaves (we even made a wall-sized tree)!
+- Experiment with different painting and printmaking techniques, once you’re done, you can make a tree out of washi tape and decorate it with your artistic leaves (we decorated one whole kids room wall this way!).

 For more fun kids fall activities try making a simple and colorful DIY felt fall tree.
 Create a stunning fall leaf collage using a totally unique and unexpected process.
-Or break out the recyclables to make your own charming woodland toadstool gnome home (SO.
-CUTE!).
+Or turn your collection of found leaves into a beautifully simple gradient leaf banner!

 And if you love this download, you’ll adore our Nature Explorer Printable Pack!
 Filled with pages of outdoor observation and exploration prompts, it’s perfect for hours of self-led nature learning and play.